-Renewal: no; awards are not automatically renewed; students must apply for each year's award
+Renewal: No; awards are not automatically renewed; students must apply for each year's award

-Eligibility: Full-time Farquhar College of Arts and Sciences students only (Division of Humanities; Division of Math, Science, and Technology; and Division of Social and Behavioral Sciences majors only); minimum cumulative 2.0 GPA; priority given to full-time students who show continuous enrollment for at least two of the previous three semesters and display reasonable academic progress (who have successfully completed 24 credits in the previous 12 months).
-Graduate students are not eligible.
+Eligibility: Evening, off-campus, and online students in the Farquhar College of Arts and Sciences only (business and education majors are not eligible); minimum cumulative 2.0 GPA; priority given to full-time students who show continuous enrollment for at least two of the previous three semesters and display reasonable academic progress (who have successfully completed 24 credits in the previous 12 months).
+Graduate students and NSU employees are not eligible.

-Contact: Student Services in the Office of the Dean at (954) 262-7918 or scholarships@nsu.nova.edu.
-Online applications are available at www.undergrad.nova.edu/scholarships/programs.cfm.
+Contact: Student Services in the college's Office of the Dean at (954) 262-7918 or scholarships@nsu.nova.edu.